diysynth/EURORACK-MODULES/SUB MODULATOR (6HP)/readme.md

 * /2 and /4 generate 50% duty cycle square waves, /3 can be 33% or 66% duty cycle square waves
 * The input signal and the output of the suboscillator also getting send through a XOR gate which creates ring modulator like timbres
 * The pulse width of the carrier wave can be altered with the THRESHOLD potentiometer (only works when using sine, saw or triangle waves as an input)
-* There is an additional, buffered THRU output that outputs the input signal
+* There is an additional, buffered THRU output that just outputs the input signal
 * Only through-hole parts
 * Depth: ≈22mm (with box header)